+- 2.1.1.
+In accordance with the requirements of the Strategic Plan, Vaughan Vision 2020, complete and implement Vaughan Tomorrow, the City's Consolidated Growth Management Strategy - 2031.
+Such strategy will fulfill the requirements for an Integrated Community Sustainability Plan.
+The strategy will be prepared in accordance with the requirements of the Places to Grow plan and will be in conformity with the Region of York Official Plan.
+The Consolidated Growth Management Strategy will be composed of the following elements:

-- Green Directions Vaughan, the City's first Community Sustainability and Environmental Master Plan;
+- Green Directions Vaughan, the City's first Community Sustainability and Environmental Master Plan:

-- The new Official Plan;
+- The new Official Plan:

-- The Transportation Master Plan;
+- The Transportation Master Plan; ٠

 - Water and Sewer Master Plan;

-- The Drainage and Stormwater Master
+- ٠ The Drainage and Stormwater Master Plan:

-- Employment Sectors Strategy;
+- Employment Sectors Strategy; •

-- The Fire and Rescue Services Master
+- The Fire and Rescue Services Master .
+Plan:

-- The Parks, Recreation, Facilities and Libraries Master Plan; and
+- The Parks, Recreation, Facilities and ٠ Libraries Master Plan: and

-- The Long Range Financial Plan.
+- The Long Range Financial Plan. •